Question asked in Admissions

 To be eligible for admission, you might have to take couple of tests.
 Depending on a university, to prove your academic abilities, you might require to take a SAT or an ACT test.
 Additionally, to prove your proficiency in English language, you will also have to take the TOEFL test, which is mandatory at almost all the universities and colleges in the US.
 Your scores in both SAT or ACT and TOEFL should exceed the minimum score required by the school for admission application.

 In the same way, you will also have to prove your ability to pay for college fees and living expenses while you are in the US.
 The school will ask you for your bank balance certificate to verify if you have enough money to afford the expenses while you’re admitted as their student.

 I think you should simply go through the university websites and look at the admission requirements and start preparing documents for application.
 The process shouldn’t be difficult.
 Sooner you start, easier it is.
 Good luck!

-EduExpert answered 2 years and 2 months ago
+EduExpert answered 7 years ago

 Related Answered Questions

 Ask Your Question